aave/aip/content/aips/AIP-AAVE_STARKNET_PHASE_I_DEPLOYMENT.md

 The payload smart contract for StarkNet can be found [HERE](https://starkscan.co/class/0x00be3e7fe64939ef463bc80b76703b93c10a61944de34df5bb2dbc7b734e3159#code).

-All the other components are also present in the [same repository](https://github.com/aave-starknet-project/aave-starknet-bridge).
+All the other components are also present in the [same repository](https://github.com/aave-starknet-project/aave-starknet-bridge#deployed-contracts).

-After/if this proposal gets approved and executed, the `Bridge` will be fully operative on [https://etherscan.io/address/0x25c0667E46a704AfCF5305B0A586CC24c171E94D](https://etherscan.io/address/0x25c0667E46a704AfCF5305B0A586CC24c171E94D) (no code at the moment, being a counterfactual/create2 deployment).
+After this proposal gets approved and executed, the `Bridge` will be fully operative on [https://etherscan.io/address/0x25c0667E46a704AfCF5305B0A586CC24c171E94D](https://etherscan.io/address/0x25c0667E46a704AfCF5305B0A586CC24c171E94D) (no code at the moment, being a counterfactual/CREATE2 deployment).

 ## Security procedures